Anna Wintour: Condé Nast

-She went to work at Vogue when Alex Liberman, who was then the editorial director for Condé Nast and publisher of Vogue, talked to Wintour about a position there in 1983.
-She eventually accepted after a bidding war that doubled her salary, becoming the magazine's first creative director, a position with vaguely defined responsibilities.
+She went to work at Vogue when Alex Liberman, then the editorial director for Condé Nast and publisher of Vogue, talked to Wintour about a position there in 1983.
+She accepted after a bidding war that doubled her salary, becoming the magazine's first creative director, a position with vaguely defined responsibilities.
 Her changes to the magazine were often made without Mirabella's knowledge, causing friction among the staff.
 She began dating child psychiatrist David Shaffer, an older acquaintance from London.
 They married in 1984.

 In 1985, Wintour attained her first editorship, taking over the UK edition of Vogue after Beatrix Miller retired.
-Once in charge, she replaced many of the staff and exerted far more control over the magazine than any previous editor had, earning the nickname "Nuclear Wintour" in the process.
-Those editors who were retained began to refer to the period as "The Wintour of Our Discontent".
+Once in charge, she replaced many of the staff and exerted far more control over the magazine than previous editors, earning the nickname "Nuclear Wintour" in the process.
+Those editors who were retained called the period "The Wintour of Our Discontent".
 Her changes moved the magazine from its traditional eccentricity to a direction more in line with the American magazine.
-Wintour's ideal reader was the same woman Savvy had tried to reach.
 "There's a new kind of woman out there", she told the Evening Standard.
 "She's interested in business and money.
 She doesn't have time to shop anymore.
 She wants to know what and why and where and how."

-In 1987, Wintour returned to New York to take over House & Garden.
+In 1987, Wintour returned to New York City to take over House & Garden.
 Its circulation had long lagged behind rival Architectural Digest, and Condé Nast hoped she could improve it.
 Again, she made radical changes to staff and look, canceling $2 million worth of photo spreads and articles in her first week.
-She put so much fashion in photo spreads that it became known as House & Garment, and enough celebrities that it was referred to as Vanity Chair, within the industry.
+She put so much fashion in photo spreads that it became known as "House & Garment", and enough celebrities that it was referred to as "Vanity Chair" within the industry.
 These changes worsened the magazine's problems.
 When the title was shortened to just HG, many longtime subscribers thought they were getting a new magazine and put it aside for the real thing to arrive.
 Most of those subscriptions were eventually canceled and, while some fashion advertisers came over, most of the magazine's traditional advertisers pulled out.